Frequently Asked Questions

 There are varying definitions for advocacy, organizing, and civic engagement.
 The following definitions from our colleagues resonate the most with the Weissberg Foundation.

-- Advocacy: any action that speaks in favor of, recommends, argues for a cause, supports or defends, or pleads on behalf of others.
+Any action that speaks in favor of, recommends, argues for a cause, supports or defends, or pleads on behalf of others.
 It includes public education, regulatory work, litigation, and work before administrative bodies, lobbying, voter registration, voter education, and more.

-- Community organizing: a multi-faceted strategy for social change that relies on the leadership of members from the affected community to bring about change.
+A multi-faceted strategy for social change that relies on the leadership of members from the affected community to bring about change.
 HSF also states the following goals of community organizing: 1) improve social conditions, outcomes, and the quality of life for marginalized communities through systemic change; 2) build the leadership within marginalized communities; and 3) strengthen democratic participation and accountability of decision makers to marginalized communities.

 Why does DMV Power only support organizations engaged in advocacy, organizing, and civic engagement?